 In the words of founders Chef Rocco Agostino and Max Rimaldi,

 ..." their cuisine is built upon the fundamental views instilled in them since childhood, of prizing seasonal ingredients, simplicity, and deliciousness."

-This not only describes the Pizzeria Libretto approach to their food and to their restaurants, but it also describes the kind of relationship they were looking for with the company responsible for the construction of their restaurants.
+This not only describes the Pizzeria Libretto approach to their food and their restaurants, but it also describes the kind of relationship they were looking for with the company responsible for the construction of their restaurants.

-Pizzeria Libretto was an up and coming restaurant in the competitive Toronto market.
+Pizzeria Libretto was an up-and-coming restaurant in the competitive Toronto market.
 They designed a menu and an approach that left their customers raving and wanting more.

-To listen to Gary Quinto tell the story, you can sense they greeted their growth with equal measures of enthusiasm and trepidation.
+To listen to Max Rimaldi and Gary Quinto tell the story, you can sense they greeted their growth with equal measures of enthusiasm and trepidation.
 They knew they needed to forge a partnership with a company that understood the Toronto market, would have the necessary restaurant experience but a flexible enough approach to help them fulfil their commitment to creating a space that would be respectful of their unique approach.

-Pizzeria Libretto finds considerable value in working with a “one-stop shop” like Studio Intersekt.
+Pizzeria Libretto finds considerable value in working with a “one-stop-shop” like Studio Intersekt.

 Then, you need to understand what this food experience means to them and their customers and do your best to translate that experience into a vibrant location that serves to complement it.

 Working with a small brand and construction group meant it was important to look for opportunities to augment what they already had and identify gaps in the process.